opea-project/GenAIComps/comps/llms/text-generation/vllm/README.md

 - model_name: The model name utilized for LLM, with the default set to 'meta-llama/Meta-Llama-3-8B-Instruct'.
 - hw_mode: The hardware mode utilized for LLM, with the default set to "cpu", and the optional selection can be "hpu".
 - parallel_number: parallel nodes number for 'hpu' mode
+- block_size: default set to 128 for better performance on HPU
+- max_num_seqs: default set to 256 for better performance on HPU
+- max_seq_len_to_capture: default set to 2048 for better performance on HPU

 If you want to customize the port or model_name, can run: